GOTWIC/DISCERN/README.md

 ## Contact

-If you have any questions or run into any issues while trying to install or run the code, please email me at sr6474@nyu.edu
+If you have any questions or run into any issues while trying to install or run the code, please email me at swag@nyu.edu